 Scheme and Agda are my favorite programming languages.
 (But honestly, bad languages with good IDEs are generally way better than good languages with bad IDEs.)

-Pyret does a great job in defining the notions of equality.
+Pyret does a great job of defining the notions of equality.

 I found λ-expressions look lovely.

-The background of this page looks interesting?
+Do you find the background of this page interesting?
 Learn its story here.